osunagustin/Data-Source-API-Analyst-Test/README.md

-# Data-Source-API-Analyst-Test
-Homework assignment for Data Source API Analyst role
+# 📊 Data Source API Analyst Test

+This repository contains the solution to a homework assignment for the **Data Source API Analyst** role.
+The objective is to demonstrate knowledge of API integration, data extraction, error handling, and documentation.

+---

+## ✅ Project Structure